stephancill/mcafee2cash/README.md

 # mcafee2cash
-* Listen for tweets from @JohnMcAfee
+* Listen for tweets from @officialmcafee
 * Check if tweet contains a symbol listed on Bittrex
 * Analyze sentiment
 * Suggest to user via Telegram bot if good